matomo-org/developer-documentation/docs/3.x/persistence-and-the-mysql-backend.md

 Each visit contains the following information:

-- `idsite`: the ID of the the website it was tracked for
+- `idsite`: the ID of the website it was tracked for
 - `idvisitor`: a visitor ID (an 8 byte binary string)
 - `visitor_localtime`: the visit datetime in the  visitor's time of day
 - `visitor_returning`: whether the visit is the first visit for this visitor or not
 - `visitor_count_visits`: the number of visits the visitor has made up to this one
 - `visitor_days_since_last`: the number of days since this visitor's last visit (if any)
 - `visitor_days_since_order`: the number of days since this visitor's last order (if any)
-- `visitor_days_since_first`: the number of days since this visitors' first visit
+- `visitor_days_since_first`: the number of days since this visitor's first visit
 - `visit_first_action_time`: the datetime of the visit's first action
 - `visit_last_action_time`: the datetime of the visit's last action
 - `visit_exit_idaction_url`: the ID of the URL action type of the visit's last action